brentley/ecsworkshop/content/secrets/07-walkthrough-step-04/cdk.md

             }
         });

-        this.postgresRDSserverless = new ServerlessCluster(this, 'Postgres-rds-serverless', {
+        this.postgresRDSserverless = new ServerlessCluster(this, 'postgresRdsServerless', {
             engine: DatabaseClusterEngine.AURORA_POSTGRESQL,
             parameterGroup: ParameterGroup.fromParameterGroupName(this, 'ParameterGroup', 'default.aurora-postgresql10'),
             vpc: props.vpc,